Rebates for Day Trading Strategies: Do They Improve Net Profit in 2026?

 Potential Risks of Rebate-Focused Trading

-Execution quality often outweighs rebate value in real trading conditions.
+Professional reality check: Execution quality often outweighs rebate value in real trading conditions.
+Treat cashback as a secondary lever after you’ve validated spreads, commissions, execution consistency, and slippage behavior.

 Regulatory Considerations in 2026